martinResearch/Json2Plot/README.md

 The figure is described using the Ploly.js json format but the fields containing the data we want to plot are not array of numbers but strings starting with the $ character that correspond to JMESPath queries in the data.
 Our JavaScript code walks through the json describing the figure and replace each string starting by $ by the result of theJMESPath query on the data.

-Here is a simple example (You can try the interactive example [here](https://martinresearch.github.io/Json2Plot/))
+Here is a simple example (you can try the interactive example [here](https://martinresearch.github.io/Json2Plot/))

 data: